yuckdevchan/clown-browser/README.md

 - `cd clown-browser` (Do this in the directory you downloaded the code in)
 - To run GUI version: `python comedy.py` (You may need to use the `python3` binary.)
 - To run CMD version: `python cmd.py` (You may need to use the `python3` binary.)
+### Credits
+- All code: some ramdom people i pirated code from